 - Speeding, and

-- Driving under the influence of drugs or alcohol.
+- Driving under the influence of drugs or alcohol (this may also bring a charge for intoxication vehicular manslaughter).

 Vehicular manslaughter in Texas is classified under different statutes based on the nature and circumstances of the offense.